Bathroom

 Laying Out Beautiful Bathroom Tiling Ideas

-Like the Equator, bathroom flooring and shower tiling can be thought of as a sort of a centerline for our design decision-making.
-Are we going for a space that is more subdued and subtle, or more vibrant and energizing?
+Like the Equator, bathroom flooring and shower tiling can be a centerline for our design decision-making.
+Are we going for a more subdued and subtle space, or more vibrant and energizing?
 Our tile selections will have a major influence not only on the overall look and feel of the room, but on all our other design decisions — vanities, countertops, paint color, fixtures and accessories, and so on (it is one of the first things our in-house designer discusses with our clients before starting a project).

 So let’s make sure we get this right, shall we?